callstack/react-native-testing-library/website/docs/API.md

 ## `queryAll` APIs

-Each of the query APIs have a corresponding queryAll version that always returns an Array of matching nodes. getAll is the same but throws when the array has a length of 0.
+Each of the query APIs have a corresponding `queryAll` version that always returns an array of matching nodes. `getAll` is the same but throws when the array has a length of 0.

 ```jsx
 import { render } from '@testing-library/react-native';